izelyekrek/Regression_Mid-Project/README.md

 ## 5.4 Checking for correlation
 After cleaning my dataset, I check for the correlation to drop some columns if necessary to built correctly my model.
-As said at the beginning, our target value is the 'price', so we look to the correlation score of the column's regarding to the price column.
+As said at the beginning, our target value is the 'price', so we look at the correlation score of the column's regarding to the price column.

 <img src="Images/hmap.png">